 Are there any issues with the Life Insurance Ladder?

 - You may not be able to meet goals in the specified period.
 For example, you may have thought that your child will go for higher education within the next 10 years and purchased an insurance policy for a tenure of 10 years.
 However, your child may decide to take a break from studies and may go for higher education only after 12 years.
 In such a case, if you have not invested well to build a sufficient corpus for child education, you run the risk for 11th and 12th year (as your insurance coverage would have got over at the end of the 10th year).
 In case of death in the 11th or 12th year, child education may have to be compromised (or your child will have to take out a loan).

 - There is an extra mental effort needed (and do all this planning).
 You have to keep track of multiple premium payment dates.

 - Your nominee may have to get multiple claims processed.

 Whether you should create a life insurance ladder

 Life insurance ladder may not bring benefits for everyone as the extra costs of purchasing multiple policies may nullify the benefit of an insurance ladder.
 You cannot purchase a separate term life plan for every long term goal.
-Overheads of too many policies will kill the benefits of an insurance ladder.
+The financial and administrative overheads of too many policies will kill the benefits of an insurance ladder.

 You need to be careful in creating the insurance ladder as incorrect assumptions, especially about time to achieve goals, can create problems for your family in the future.
-For instance, if your insurance policy expires before achievement of a goal and the investment corpus is not enough to fund the goal, your family may be in for a serious financial trouble in the event of your death after policy expiry.
+For instance, if your insurance policy expires before the achievement of a goal and the investment corpus is not enough to fund the goal, your family will face financial trouble in the event of your death after policy expiry.
 In such a case, the goal may have to be compromised.